Panasonic G9 versus Canon 5D Mark III

 The G9 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.

 So how do things add up?
-Which of the two cameras – the Panasonic G9 or the Canon 5D Mark III – has the upper hand?
+Is the Panasonic G9 better than the Canon 5D Mark III or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.